01-edu/public/subjects/ai/data-wrangling/audit/README.md

 #### Exercise 4: Groupby Apply

-##### The exercise is validated is all questions of the exercise are validated and if the for loop hasn't been used.
+##### The exercise is validated if all questions of the exercise are validated and if the for loop hasn't been used.
 The goal is to use `groupby` and `apply`.

 ###### Is the output for question 1 the following?